 C:\Users\Rahul\Documents\Projects

-Explanation: By using the r prefix, Python doesn’t interpret \U, \n, or \t as special characters.
+By using the r prefix, Python doesn’t interpret \U, \n, or \t as special characters.
 This is why raw strings are often the go-to choice when defining file paths or regex patterns.

-Quick Comparison: Triple Quotes vs Raw Strings
+Python Triple Quotes vs Raw Strings: Key Differences

 | Feature | Triple Quotes (”’ or “””) | Raw Strings (r”…”) |